hovel/pybbm/docs/updates.rst

 0.14.8 -> 0.14.9
 ----------------
 * Two new methods added to permission handler: `may_attach_files` and `may_create_poll`.
 First method used for restrict attaching files to post by user.
-By default it depends on `PYBB_ATTACHMENT_ENABLE` setting.
+By default it depends on :ref:`PYBB_ATTACHMENT_ENABLE` setting.
   Second may be used to restrict some users to create/edit polls.
 By default it always return `True`.
   For disabling polls on your forum, just write custom permission handler and return from this method `False`